PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 ## Dynamic Forms Player Search

-Since Dynamic Forms are very flexible in the way you implement them, there certainly isn't one right way of creating them.
-The following tutorial will only provide an example of the preferred way of implementing Dynamic Forms, highlighting their key features.
-It is not required to finish the full tutorial and understand all of the concepts to begin developing Dynamic Forms.
-This tutorial highlights only the basic capabilities within Dynamic Forms.
+Now that we have seen how to build a Dynamic Form by creating Screens and linking them to Snippets, we'll run through a concrete example of how to build a Dynamic Form for searching players in a game.

 ### Players Screen

-Our Players Screen will contain the code to execute the *player_search* Snippet as well as including a placeholder for the *player_results* Snippet that will serve as a target where we want to render our search results.
+Our *Players* Screen will contain the code to execute the *player_search* Snippet as well as including a placeholder for the *player_results* Snippet that will serve as a target where we want to render our search results.

-*8.* In the Players Screen, replace the following code with this:
+*1.* In the Players Screen, replace the following code with this:

 ```
 <gs-row>